hufman/wsgi_webid/README.md

 - `webid.graph` - If webid.valid, this contains an RDFLib graph of the parsed information from the WebID document
 - `webid.validator` - If constructed with the debug flag, this contains the webid.validator.WebIDValidator object used to parse the WebID
 - `webid.cert` - If constructed with the debug flag, this contains the certstr from the HTTP request that was used

+## Web Server Setup

+The web server in front of the wrapped WSGI application must listen on HTTPS, in order to allow the WebID client SSL certificate to be sent.
+The web server must also be configured to accept client SSL certificates, but without verifying them against a CA. The web server must also be configured to pass the entire client SSL certificate to the backend process, either through an HTTP request header through a reverse proxy, or directly as an CGI/WSGI environment variable.

+### Apache httpd Setup

+First, the server or vhost must be configured as a normal SSL website, by setting `SSLEngine`, `SSLCertificateFile`, and `SSLCertificateKeyFile`.

+Next, it must be configured to accept a client cert and pass it on to the backend.
+Unfortunately, Apache can not request a client SSL certificate without not verifying it against a CA, so it has to be marked as optional and the client must be forced to send it.

+    SSLVerifyClient optional_no_ca
+    SSLVerifyDepth 2
+    RequestHeader set SSL_CLIENT_CERT "%{SSL_CLIENT_CERT}s"

+### Flask Setup

+After setting up the web server in front, Flask has to wrap its WSGI application with this WebID middleware.
+There must be a line that wraps the `app.wsgi_app`:

+    from wsgi_webid import WebIDMiddleware
+    app.wsgi_app = WebIDMiddleware(app.wsgi_app, envkey="HTTP_SSL_CLIENT_CERT")

+Then, app can be used with any WSGI server, and WebIDMiddleware will automatically work.